November 12th

 • the one who is born ahead of us (an elder brother), is nothing less than a father as he steps up to be a father figure!
 If one is afraid to approach his father for anything, it is easier to approach the elder brother.
 Cherish him.

-Fathers are honored always for their roles and contributions in our lives!
+Fathers are honored always for their roles and contributions to our lives!
 Obeisance to them.

 pada vigrahaH: